Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 • Be part of a high-calibre team with exposure to cutting-edge thinking in AI engineering.

-This role is for someone who wants to move beyond experimentation and bring machine learning into live production systems where it makes a measurable difference to public services.
+This is a role for someone who wants to move beyond experimentation and bring machine learning into live production systems where it makes a measurable difference to public services.
 If you have the technical capability, the clearance, and the drive to deliver meaningful outcomes, this is a chance to contribute to projects that matter while working alongside some of the most skilled practitioners in applied AI.

 Subscribe to Future Tech Insights for the latest jobs & insights, direct to your inbox.